FAQ

 • Where can I get information about the Commencement exercises?

 All activities related to Commencement are managed by the Office of Commencement.
 For details and information including ceremony times, location, and cap and gown ordering can be found on the commencement website under Ceremony Information.
-Should you have any questions or concerns please contact our office at commencement@miami.edu.
+Should you have any questions or concerns please contact 'Canes Central or reach out via email at commencementhelp@miami.edu.

 • When is commencement?